 Attention, college students cramming between midterms and finals: Binging on soda and sweets for as little as six weeks may make you stupid.

-A new UCLA study is the first to show how a diet steadily high in fructose slows the brain, hampering memory and learning — and how omega-3 fatty acids can counteract the disruption.
+A new University of California, Los Angeles (UCLA) study is the first to show how a diet steadily high in fructose slows the brain, hampering memory and learning — and how omega-3 fatty acids can counteract the disruption.
 The peer-reviewed Journal of Physiology publishes the findings in its May 15 edition.

 “Our findings illustrate that what you eat affects how you think,” said Fernando Gomez-Pinilla, a professor of neurosurgery at the David Geffen School of Medicine at UCLA and a professor of integrative biology and physiology in the UCLA College of Letters and Science.
 “Eating a high-fructose diet over the long term alters your brain’s ability to learn and remember information.
 But adding omega-3 fatty acids to your meals can help minimize the damage.”